DominicF96/community_maintainer_sim/README.md

 # Community Maintainer Simulation

 The goal of the Community Maintainer is to maintain the sense of community in a load-balanced environment.
-To do so, the system uses analytcs of the users to figure out which players interacted with each other to calculate a proximity score and an overall server/channel community score.
+To do so, the system uses analytics of the users to figure out which players interacted with each other to calculate a proximity score and an overall server/channel community score.

 ## Getting Started